jonnonz1/nz-statute-book/acts/public/1989/sale-of-liquor-act-1989.md

 (4) For the purposes of subsection (1), premises may be deemed to be kept or used as a place of resort for the consumption of liquor even though they are open only for the use of particular persons or particular classes of persons, and not to all persons who wish to use them.

 ### 154 Persons found on unlicensed premises kept as place of resort for consumption of liquor
-(1) Every person commits an offence and is liable to a fine not exceeding $2,000 who, not being a constable in the execution of his or her duty, is found on any unlicensed premises kept or used in breach of section 153.
+(1) Every person commits an offence and is liable on conviction to a fine not exceeding $2,000 who, not being a constable in the execution of his or her duty, is found on any unlicensed premises kept or used in breach of section 153.
 (2) It is a defence to a charge under subsection (1) if the defendant satisfies the court that he or she— (a) was present on the premises for a lawful purpose; and (b) neither took part nor intended to take part in any unlawful sale, supply, or consumption of liquor.